The Man Without a Country (1925 film): Plot

 As described in a film magazine review, young officer Philip Nolan, from a patriotic family, is attached to a frontier army post in 1800 when he joins the cause of Aaron Burr with his dream of a western empire.
 After he is court-martialed, he is asked to recant and replies, "Damn the United States!
 I hope that I may never hear of the United States again."
 His sentence is to be sent aboard a ship and never to hear of or set foot in the United States again.
 He begins a journey around the world that lasts through 10 presidential administrations, during which time his sweetheart Anne Bissell attempts to have him freed.
 After several heroic actions, including saving the day in a fight with a pirate ship, Anne secures a pardon from President Lincoln.
 Now old, Nolan dies as the ship is returning to the United States, and Anne dies waiting on the pier.
 The film ends with the spirits of Nolan and Anne together with an American flag.

+Preservation

+In February of 2021, The Man Without a Country was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films list and is therefore presumed lost.